benrichards4376/PL0-Compiler/README.md

 1 0 3 <br />
 (Note that the text file must contain only integers separated by spaces, and the total number of integers must be divisible by 3)

 To compile the code type gcc vm.c into the command line and hit enter.
-Then to run, type ./a.out followed by a space and the name of the assembly code text document as seen below.
+Then to run, type ./a.out followed by a space and the name of the assembly code text document as seen below. <br />
-	Example:  $ gcc vm.c
+	Example: <br /> $ gcc vm.c <br />
 		     $ ./a.out input.txt